Korean firms plan $4 billion-plus battery plant in Georgia

 Most batteries for Hyundai electric vehicles are assembled with minerals from China.

-Republican Gov. Brian Kemp has criticized the federal provisions that made Hyundai and Kia electric vehicles ineligible for tax credits.
+Georgia Gov. Brian Kemp, a Republican, has criticized the federal provisions that made Hyundai and Kia electric vehicles ineligible for tax credits.
 Hyundai and the South Korean government have been lobbying President Joe Biden, a Democrat, and Congress to ease the rules.

 Hyundai and SK On signed an agreement on Nov.
 29 for SK to supply batteries to Hyundai in North America, although the companies said Thursday that details of their partnership are still being worked out.